1 Video Preview

 10 Different video preview modes: Single, Grid or Split View.

 11 Visual Controls for in depth Image Analysis and Full Screen Player.

 12 Work spaces such as Files, Manage, QC, Color and Transcode Config to speed up specific tasks.

 13 Miniplayer shows the video preview in a floating window.

 14 Video Scopes such as Waveform, Vectorscope, Histogram.

 15 Toggle View Controls to hide or show the Library panel, the Grading Controls, Audio Controls panel and the Clip Info panel to have more work space for example on small laptop screens.

-16 Toggle between Clip information, User Information, File Resources, Clip Header, Look Library and Transcoding configurations.
+16 Toggle between Clip information, User Information, File Resources, Clip Header, RAW development settings (Silverstack Lab only), Look Library and Transcoding configurations.

 17 Clip information for supported advanced camera formats.